 You may experience an increase in sweating following your amputation.
 One possible reason is that you have a decreased surface area on your arm.
 You may be sweating the same amount, but it is concentrated over a smaller body surface.
 Another possible reason is that while wearing your prosthesis, your residual limb is completely or partially encased in an airtight socket that does not allow sweat to evaporate.
-If the odor or heavy sweating bothers you, discuss other available treatment options with your Healthcare Team inspections initially before you receive your prosthesis.
+If the odor or heavy sweating bothers you, discuss other available treatment options with your Healthcare Team.